codurance/site/_posts/2017-11-13-tetris-ai-experiment-1-2-single-parent-evolutionary-algorithm.md

 The output layer is read in order to provide the output result of the neural network.
 Neural networks have different purposes.
 They are often trying to solve a classification or a regression problem.

-### Regression
+### Regression problem

 A regression problem is typically the first you will learn to solve as the simple examples are very easy to understand.

 If a network is trying to solve a regression problem, that means it is trying to approximate an unknown function. e.g. f(x) => x^2 + 3x + 2
 The weights and biases in the network will typically be adjusted using supervised learning and a training set (a set of values with known input and output) and eventually, the network will be a close approximation to the unknown original function.
+This is a powerful technique but is not used in this experiment.

+Regression problems that I have encountered only have 1 output node and that value is the approximation of the output value of the function.
+There may be more complex architectures but I am not aware of them.

+### Classification problem

+A network attempting to solve a classification problem has to answer a question.
+Is this a cat or a dog?
+Is this person a risk for diabetes?
+Is the best move in this situation to turn left or turn right?

+This is the goal of my network.
+Given a particular game state, what is the optimal move?

+A classification problem will have one output node for each possible classification.
+Each of them will have a value between 0 and 1.
+0 is translated to "I am absolutely certain it is not this one" and 1 is translated to "I am absolutely certain it is this one".

+In order to find out which one your network thinks it is, you just take the highest value from the nodes in the output layer and that is your classification.

 ### Activation Function